Portrayals of Alice in Wonderland: Manga and anime

-In the manga Pandora Hearts had Alice as the heroine but has a twin sister the white hair Alice The Intention of Abyss who are also based on the Red Queen and White Queen as well as Alice and her sister.
-They had Oz the B-Rabbit and Cheshire Cat as companions were originally a stuff rabbit and a cat, but later become chains with human bodies.
-Their Mother of Lacie which is an anagram of Alice.
+In the manga Pandora Hearts, Alice is the heroine and has a twin sister, the white-haired The Intention of Abyss, who are based on the Red Queen and White Queen as well as Alice and her sister.
+Their companions, Oz the B-Rabbit and Cheshire Cat, were originally a stuffed rabbit and a cat, but later become Chains with human bodies.
+Their mother's name, Lacie, is an anagram of Alice.

-In the shoujo manga Alice in Murderland, the main protagonists dresses up as the titular character.
+In the shoujo manga Alice in Murderland, the main protagonist dresses up as the titular character.

-In the 2011 anime Black Butler season 2, the main character is read Alice in Wonderland by his butler while in a coma.
+In season 2 of the 2011 anime Black Butler, the main character, Ciel, is read Alice in Wonderland by his butler Sebastian while in a coma.
 As a result, Ciel dreamt that he was Alice.

 In the Ouran High School Host Club episode "Haruhi in Wonderland", protagonist Haruhi Fujioka falls asleep and finds herself in an adapted version of Wonderland.

 In the Cardcaptor Sakura, episode Sakura and Sakura from Wonderland, the majority of the episode pays homage to the story, with Sakura Kinomoto playing Alice.

 In the sequel series Cardcaptor Sakura Clear Card, Akiho Shinomoto invites Sakura Kinomoto and Tomoyo Daidouji to her home to visit her library, where Akiho picks up a book titled Alice in Clockland.

-In July 30, 2011 Alice in the Country of Hearts was released.
+On July 30, 2011, Alice in the Country of Hearts was released.